TheLineAnimation/playblast-plus/README.md

 This script standardises the playblast output to allow animators an easy way to create a rolling, local playblast to review thier work.

-Compatible with OpenPype, specifically the `review` intance to ensure settings parity, but allow custom preview settings.
+Compatible with the OpenPype reiew workflow - specifically the `review` instance to ensure settings parity, but allow custom preview settings on a local level.

 <img align="right" src="https://cloud.githubusercontent.com/assets/2439881/18627536/c1a6b4e4-7e5b-11e6-9c69-047bd5cbbce5.jpg"/>

-Why bother?
+### Why bother?

 As an animator, you don't always want to submit a playblast for project review.
 There might be a number of iterations you need to perform before you are